eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 The approach is based on the following principles:

-- the current process continues while the new model is tested,
+- the current process continues while the new model is tested; because the old path remains untouched, the parallel path may be designed disruptively — both worlds run side by side until the old one can be retired,
 - the parallel environment is built automatically from scratch where feasible,
+- validation environments are ephemeral: created within a pipeline run, tested and discarded — no permanently maintained test environment,
 - existing Tractus-X assets are reused before new tooling is introduced,
+- the toolchain is GitHub-native and open-source-only (Section 9.1),
 - the validated release bundle is defined as code or versioned configuration,
 - validation starts with a minimum but realistic scope,
 - coverage grows incrementally,